-As of February 10, 2021, we operated 97 full-service facilities throughout the Intermountain, Southwest, Gulf Coast, West Coast, Southeast and Mid-Atlantic regions of the United States.
-Our work force includes distinct, focused sales forces for our new and used equipment sales and rental operations, highly skilled service technicians, product specialists and regional and district managers.
-We focus our sales and rental activities on, and organize our personnel principally by, our four core equipment categories.
-We believe this allows us to provide specialized equipment knowledge, improve the effectiveness of our rental and sales force and strengthen our customer relationships.
-In addition, we have branch managers for each location who are responsible for managing their assets and financial results.
+As of December 31, 2021, we operated 102 branch locations across 24 states throughout the United States.
+Our work force includes, among others, a professional sales force, drivers, and regional, district and branch managers.
+We believe this allows us to provide specialized equipment knowledge, improve the effectiveness of our sales force and strengthen our customer relationships.
+In addition, our branch managers of each location are responsible for managing their assets and financial results.
 We believe this fosters accountability in our business and strengthens our local and regional relationships.